 In 1958 Bond received a Fulbright to study architecture in France and worked under the direction of famous architect André Wogenscky.
 Unable to find work in any American architectural firms due to his race, he turned his direction overseas.
 Bond lived and worked in Ghana in the 1960s, designing several buildings.
 While in Ghana, he taught at Ghana University of Science and Technology.
 He also traveled to Tunisia where he had the chance to study North African architectural designs.
 In 1969, Bond returned to the United States and moved to New York City where he established the architecture firm of Bond, Ryder, and Associates which eventually became the most successful African American architectural firm in the nation.

 Bond’s work was a breathtaking and eclectic blend of a variety of styles.
 Some of his major projects included the Civil Rights Museum in Birmingham, the Martin Luther King Jr. Center for Social Change and Memorial in Atlanta, the Schomburg Center for Research in Black Culture in Harlem, and the Studio Museum in Harlem.
 His other work included plans for the National University of Science and Technology in Zimbabwe, as well as the Munto Dance Theater in Chicago.
 He helped to establish the Architect’s Renewal Committee of Harlem and served on its leadership team.
 Bond was selected to spearhead the museum portion of the 9/11 memorial project.

 Bond taught in several academic venues, including Columbia University and City College of New York.
 He received numerous awards, acknowledgements, and honorary degrees throughout his life.
 His interest always included encouraging students of color in pursuing architecture and breaking down professional and academic barriers.

-J. Max Bond died of cancer on February 18, 2009 at the age of 73.
+J. Max Bond died of cancer on February 18, 2009 in New York City at the age of 73.
 He was survived by his wife, children, and extended family.